Reneechang17/Backend_project-Restaurant-Management_Golang/README.md

 - routes: Bind the HTTP methods and paths to controller actions
 - middleware: Use for authentication that runs before/after controllers
 - database: Set up database connection and configuration
-- helpers: Some shared code and reuse functions
+- helpers: JWT token functions

 ### [Key Features✅]
 - 🌟Scalable Backend Architecture: Tailored to meet the diverse needs of complex business logics with a focus on scalability and ease of maintenance.